am813nt/zabbix-fs-ro/README.md

 ## Description
 Key is `fs_ro.status`.
 It returns 1 if there is ext4 read-only filesystem and 0 otherwise.
+Based on that values trigger can be easily added.